-A. A political organization subject to the periodic reporting requirement may choose to file Form 8872 on a monthly basis or on a quarterly/semi-annual basis, but it must file on the same basis for the entire calendar year.

-- 29. Q. What is an election year and nonelection year for purposes of determining the due dates for filing Form 8872? - A. An election year is any year in which a regularly scheduled general election for federal office is held, i.e., any even-numbered year.
-A non-election year is therefore any odd-numbered year. - 30.
-Q. If an organization chooses to file on a monthly basis, when is Form 8872 due in a non-election year? - A. Pursuant to § 527(j)(2)(B), a political organization that chooses to file monthly must file Form 8872 reports not later than the 20th day after the end of the month, which must be complete as of the last day of the month.
-December activity is included in the year-end report which is due not later than January 31 of the following year. - 31.
-Q. If an organization chooses to file on a monthly basis, when is Form 8872 due during an election year? - A. Pursuant to $\S 527(j)(2)(B)$, in any election year (i.e., even-numbered years), monthly reports are due not later than the 20th day after the end of the month (see Q&A-30), except the organization shall not file the reports regularly due in November and December (i.e., the monthly reports for activity in October and November).
+- 22. Q. How often must the Form 8872 be filed? - A. Political organizations subject to the periodic reporting requirement may choose to file Form 8872 on a monthly basis or on a quarterly/semi-annual basis, but it must file on the same basis for the entire calendar year. - 23.
+Q. When is Form 8872 due in a nonelection year when organizations elect to file on a monthly basis? - A. Pursuant to § 527(j)(2)(B), political organizations that choose to file monthly must file Form 8872 reports not later than the 20th day after the end of the month, which must be complete as of the last day of the month.
+The monthly report for the December activity is included in the year-end report due not later than January 31 of the following year.
+If any due date falls on a Saturday, Sunday or legal holiday, the organization may file the report on the next business day. - 24.
+Q. When is Form 8872 due during an election year when organizations elect to file on a monthly basis? - A. Pursuant to $\S 527(j)(2)(B)$ , in any year in which a regularly scheduled general election is held, the organization shall not file the reports regularly due in November and December (i.e., the monthly reports for activity in October and November).
 Instead, the organization must file a Form 8872 report not later than 12 days before the general election (or 15 days before the general election if posted by registered or certified mail) that contains information through the 20th day before the general election.
 The organization must also file a report no more than 30 days after the general election which shall contain information through the 20th day after the election.
-The December activity is included in the yearend report due not later than January 31 of the following year. - 32.
-Q. If an organization chooses not to file on a monthly basis, when is Form 8872 due in a non-election year? - A. Pursuant to § 527(j)(2)(A), a political organization that chooses not to file monthly must file semi-annual reports in non-election years (i.e., odd-numbered years).
-These reports are due not later than July 31 for the first half of the year and, for the second half of the year, not later than January 31 of the following year.
+The monthly report for the December activity is included in the year-end report due not later than Jan-